The Best of March

 Some things I’m looking forward to this month: I have to try the special ramp & cacio e pepe dumplings at Mimi Cheng’s, Nathan’s going to be on The Tonight Show for the third time on April 12th (!), I really want to go see the blooming cherry blossoms in Central Park and I can’t wait to see Rachel McAdams in Mary Jane on Broadway (Nathan’s birthday gift to me!).

-If you’ve got any interest in reading last month’s roundup, you can read what went on in February over here.
+If you’ve got any interest in reading last month’s roundup, you can read what went on in February over here and you can see more posts like this on my latest newsletter.

 C’MON